FRRouting/frr/doc/user/bgp.rst

 Ethernet Segments
 """""""""""""""""
-An Ethernet Segment can be configured by specifying a system-MAC and a local discriminatior against the bond interface on the PE (via zebra) -
+An Ethernet Segment can be configured by specifying a system-MAC and a local discriminator against the bond interface on the PE (via zebra) -

 .. clicmd:: evpn mh es-id (1-16777215)